butcer0/akos-fabric/README.md

 # Akos Fabric

-Autonomous software engineering fabric for turning backlog, such as Jira, stories and defects into validated, review-ready code changes.
+Autonomous software engineering fabric for turning backlogs, such as Jira, stories and defects into validated, review-ready code changes.

 Akos Fabric provisions a disposable workspace for a real repository, then runs independent planning, coding, verification, and judging agents against the full codebase.
 Agents work with the repository, Git history, build system, tests, and Serena-powered semantic code intelligence—not extracted snippets or synthetic source context.